tarbib/beautiful-jekyll/_posts/2017-02-16-metrodroid-lets-you-check-how-much-money-left-in-your-metro-card.md

 ---
 layout: post
 published: true
-title: Metrodroid helps you check how much money left in your metro card
+title: Metrodroid lets you check how much money left in your metro card
 ---
 Have you ever wondered what was the use of you NFC chip?
 Here's one : check your public transportation card's balance.